giordano-lucas/dex-cyclic-arbitrage/index.md

 The following rolling indicators are used :

 1. SMA
-5. Rolling volatily
+5. Rolling volatility

 using two different rolling windows (`5` and `20`).

-These indicators are applied on the following underlying time series data (for each cycle):
+These indicators are applied on the following underlying time-series data (for each cycle):

 1. `Quote price`
 2. `Gas price`